 Scottish Legal Complaints Commission

-His previous background combines significant experience of regulation and complaints, and of the Scottish legal services market.
-Neil currently sits on the Council of the Advertising Standards Authority, involved in both the governance of the organisation and in adjudication on complaints within the £20 billion UK advertising industry.
-He is the Senior Independent Director and Chair of their Audit and Risk Committee.
+Neil sat on the Council of the Advertising Standards Authority for six years, involved in both the governance of the organisation and in adjudication on complaints within the £20 billion UK advertising industry.
+He was the Senior Independent Director and Chair of their Audit and Risk Committee.

 Lynda Towers